VirtualButFake/fusion-components/README.md

 The documentation for FusionComponents provides info on every component and its properties.
 It can be found [here](https://docs.tijne.net/fusioncomponents).

+The repository for the documentation can be found [here](https://github.com/virtualbutfake/fusion-components-docs).
+Because it hosts the documentation for multiple projects, it is a separate repository.

 ## Contributing

 Contributions are always welcomed.
 Code should follow Stylua and Selene formatting conventions.
 To contribute, fork this repository, make your changes, and create a pull request.
 Please make sure to test your changes before creating a pull request.